 9. Ride an ocean raft to the outer islands

 Visiting Bali’s sensational sister islands Bali’s sensational sister islands – Nusa Ceningan, Nusa Lembongan, and Nusa Penida – off the southeast coast is a must.
-You can visit all three on an adventure day tour on power raft (you will get wet!) or spend more time on one or more.
+You can visit all three on an adventure day tour on a power raft (you will get wet!) or spend more time on one or more.
 For surfing, go to Nusa Lembongan.
 As part of the Coral Triangle, Nusa Penida, offers a variety of dive sites with diverse marine life in the reefs.
 Ceningan is the smallest of the three islands, a tropical paradise marked by calm, iridescent aqua and azure water lapping onto a white sandy beach.

 10. Hike a volcano